-Sweet potatoes are available year-round, with their peak season being in autumn.
+Sweet potatoes are available year-round, with their peak season being in August through the middle of October.

 When you go shopping, look for medium-sized potatoes with smooth skin and no blemishes, soft spots, or cracks.
-I like to look for oval-shaped potatoes because they're easier to peel.
+I like to get oval-shaped potatoes because they're easier to peel.

 How to Roast Sweet Potatoes

-To roast the potatoes, wash and dry them and then peel the potatoes and cut them into 1-inch rounds.
+To roast the potatoes, peel off the skin with a vegetable peeler and wash well.
+Slice into one inch rounds.
 I can cut each piece into 4 or 9 pieces, depending on how thick the slice is.
 They should all be similar in size for even roasting.

 In a large bowl, toss cubed potatoes with oil, salt, and pepper.